EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.accretion_disk

-theoretical spectrum of a optically thick, thin accretion disk Package: AstroUtil.spec Description: Calculate the theoretical spectrum of a optically thick, thin accretion disk given the mass of
+theoretical spectrum of a optically thick, thin accretion disk Package: AstroUtil.spec Description: Calculate the theoretical spectrum of a optically thick, thin accretion disk given the mass of the central object, disk radius, and the accretion rate.